elixir-ecto/ecto/guides/howtos/Navigating Relations.md

 maybe not, for we did not need any migration.

-Other than `belongs_to`, `has_many` does not cause any change on the physical database schema, it just informs Ecto that there is already a link, and that we want to navigate it in the opposite direction.
+Other than `belongs_to`, `has_many` does not cause any change on the physical database schema, it just informs Ecto that there is already a link leading here, where to find its definition, and that we want to navigate it in the opposite direction.

 ## Life is complex, but we can model it